turtlesec-no/turtlesec-no.github.io/_posts/2018-10-16-introducing-trainings.md

 ## Secure Coding Practices in C++

 Interactive training over 3 days where participants will learn basic exploit development to motivate them to view their code from an attackers perspective.
-They will get a good overview of the specs in this area and look at using alternative programming constructs to replace once that often occurs in vulnerable code.
+They will get a good overview of the specs in this area and look at using alternative programming constructs to replace ones that often occurs in vulnerable code.

 ## Introduction to C++ for Programmers